jianglin314/gathierry.github.io/_posts/2016-01-31-First-Missing-Positive.md

             return curr

 ### Second approach
-To make the algorithm run in O(n) time and uses constant space, we got a second approach
+To make the algorithm run in O(n) time and uses constant space, we got a second approach.
+We put the interger $$i$$ at the $$i^{th}$$ position of the array and then find the first value in the array that doesn't equal to its index.

     class Solution:
         # @param A, a list of integers